LogoOsome

 Nonetheless, LTVP+’s eligibility conditions include having at least one child who is Singaporean.
 If you do not have a child, you could still be eligible if you have been married for at least three years.

-Types of Long Term Visit Pass
+Types of a Long-Term Visit Pass

 1st Type: Issued by the ICA

 The ICA issues one type of LTVP.
 This LTVP functions like an extension of an existing Short-Term Visit Pass.
-This is applicable to foreign visitors who wish to stay in Singapore for over 30 days that the Short-Term Visit Pass permits .
+This is applicable to foreign visitors who wish to stay in Singapore for over 30 days that the Short-Term Visit Pass permits.

 2nd Type: Issued by the MOM

-Who Is Eligible To Apply for a Long Term Visit Pass in Singapore?
+Who Is Eligible To Apply for a Long-Term Visit Pass in Singapore?

 Depending on the type of LTVP you intend to apply, the eligibility criteria differs.